 NELSON, EDWARD (1816–1836).
 Edward Nelson, Alamo defender, son of William Nelson, was born in South Carolina in 1816.
 He joined the Texas army at San Antonio on November 26, 1835, and took part in the siege of Bexar as a member of Capt.
 John W. Peacock's artillery company.
 On January 1, 1836, Nelson became a member of Capt.
 John Chenoweth's company.
 Nelson may have been one of the volunteers who accompanied James Bowie to the Alamo in January 1836.
 He died in the battle of the Alamo on March 6, 1836, along with his older brother, George Nelson.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Bill Groneman, "NELSON, EDWARD," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fne38), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Bill Groneman, "NELSON, EDWARD," accessed May 27, 2020, http://www.tshaonline.org/handbook/online/articles/fne38.